 Don’t expect Walmart to write you a check for Savings Catcher earnings.
-Instead, earnings are automatically loaded onto a Savings Catcher Rewards eGift Card that you can use to spend at Walmart, either in-store or online.
+Instead, earnings are automatically loaded onto a Savings Catcher Rewards eGift Card that you can use to spend at Walmart.

 With Walmart Pay, any Savings Catcher Rewards are deducted from the total and then you choose how to pay the balance.

-There’s no guarantee that Savings Catcher will get you any money back, but it literally takes less than five seconds to scan your receipt from the app.
+There’s no guarantee that Savings Catcher will get you any money back, but it literally takes less than five seconds to submit your receipt from the app.
 What do you have to lose?